BCA's Super Low Energy (SLE) Programme

 BCA's Super Low Energy (SLE) Programme is the next wave of Singapore's green building movement.
-It is aimed at pushing the envelope of environmental sustainability in Singapore by achieving a minimum of 60% energy efficiency improvement over the 2005 building codes.
+It is aimed at pushing the envelope of environmental sustainability in Singapore by harnessing cost-effective energy efficiency and renewable energy solutions in the built environment sector.

-BCA introduced the BCA Green Mark for Super Low Energy (GM SLE) during International Green Building Conference 2018 (IGBC 2018) on 5 September as a recognition for developers and building owners who meet the criteria in addition to their Green Mark ratings achieved for the building.
+BCA introduced the BCA Green Mark for Super Low Energy (GM SLE) during International Green Building Conference 2018 (IGBC 2018) on 5 September 2018.
+This voluntary certification framework for SLE buildings provides recognition for best-in-class energy efficient buildings in addition to their Green Mark ratings.

 It is applicable for new and existing non-residential buildings including commercial, industrial and institutional buildings as well as schools.

-The two categories of buildings under GM SLE are:
+The two categories of buildings under GM SLE Certification/ Award are:

 For more information on Green Mark for Super Low Energy Buildings: